meet-bhagdev/frameworksandorms/installlaravelmac.md

         </body>
         </html>

- -    Paste the following in /resources/views/tasks.blade.php
+ -    Paste the following in resources/views/tasks.blade.php.
+This creates the layout for your tasks page where you can add, view and delete your tasks

+          cd resources/views
+          vim tasks.blade.php

           @extends('layouts.app')